Receiver of Wreck

 The Receiver of Wreck is an official who administers law dealing with maritime wrecks and salvage in some countries having a British administrative heritage.
 In the United Kingdom, the Receiver of Wreck is also appointed to retain the possession of royal fish on behalf of the British crown.

 Countries having a Receiver of Wreck

 In the United Kingdom, the Receiver of Wreck, a post defined under the Merchant Shipping Act 1995, is an official of the British Government whose main task is to administer the law in relation to Wreck and Salvage.
 Operating on behalf of the Department for Transport, the Receiver of Wreck is located within the Maritime and Coastguard Agency.
 Until 1993, the role was carried out by numerous coastal customs officials.
-Nowadays, the Receiver is based in Southampton, and is helped by local outposts of Her Majesty's Coastguard.
+Nowadays, the Receiver is based in Southampton, and is helped by local outposts of His Majesty's Coastguard.

-The UK post holder as of 2022 is Lydia Woolley.
+The UK post holder as of Nov 2023 is Stephen White.

+In Cornwall the receiver of wreck and royal fish is the Receiver General of the Duchy of Cornwall, a role previously fulfilled by the Havener of Cornwall.

 Elsewhere in the British Isles, each of the Channel Islands, and the Isle of Man have their own laws of wreck and salvage and their own Receiver of Wreck.